Explore Bluestem

 Natural Sanctuary From the Barn, travel west towards the signs indicating Sanctuary and Trail.
 Choose yellow markers for a pedestrian pathway that winds toward the pond.
 Choose red markers for a route past the Poem Box.
 Find a canopy of hardwood trees standing over natural cedar benches.
 Enjoy the quiet.
 This reflection area can hold private family services, community gatherings, and sacred space as needed.
 Move the benches around the sanctuary as needed but please do not remove them from the sanctuary.

 The PondThe pond was built in the 1980s to serve as a water source for the previous farm.
 It is fed by a natural spring emerging just below the barn and drains below the dam, feeding the creek on the northern boundary.
-Entry into a woodland trail (yellow marker) is located around the dam.
-Follow this trail to the Black Walnut trees and back along Bluestem Road.
-We are working to place a few benches beside the pond.
+Find the pond benches for a quiet sit.
+Take the trail (yellow marker) back into the woods and follow it to the Black Walnut trees.
+Sit at the picnic table under the shade.
+Travel back along Bluestem Road or further into Bluestem to the Pope Family Cemetery.

 GravesitesGravesites are all natural and blend in with the landscape.
-Find small mounds in the prairie and larger mounds alongside the Meadow and in the northern Woodlands.
-All graves are covered in pine straw and marked with a central locator.
+Recent burials are covered in pine straw and can be found in the prairie, in the Meadow and the northern Woodlands.
+All graves are marked with a central locator, an aluminum grave marker placed in the center of the grave, and connected to GPS.
 Flat gravestones are allowed.
+Some families have chosen to place their gravestones, others are not rushing to complete this task.
 Please be respectful of Bluestem's residents and family members paying visits to their loved ones.
 See Green Burial for more information about natural burial.

 Bluestem NeighborsBluestem neighbors are longstanding farmers and hunters.
 We coexist respectfully.
 Please do not trespass on their property and do not explore any of the buildings in the interior.
 Thank you.